Xcal1bur/Sudoku/README.md

 So far both algorithms have proven to be somewhat fast for Sudokus with ~26 given cells however the second algorithm holds up much better for less given cells and can solve riddles which the first one cannot within a reasonable timeframe.

 ## Generating
 Generating a Sudoku requires two steps (at least my approach).
-First generate a random fully solved Sudoku and secondly set randomly chosen cells to empty while making sure the Sudoku only has one unique solution (which can be checked with one of the solving algorithms).
+First generate a random fully solved Sudoku and secondly clear randomly chosen cells while making sure that the Sudoku only has one unique solution (which can be checked with one of the solving algorithms).

-Since this a backtracking approach and therefor has to validate the sudoku at every recursive call, generating Sudokus takes time increasing with the amount of empty cells.
+Since this a backtracking approach and therefore has to validate the Sudoku at every recursive call generating Sudokus takes longer than simply solving one increasing with the amount of empty cells.

 # Installation
 1. Clone this repository with `git clone https://github.com/Xcal1bur/Sudoku.git`.